|

 Spooner is well supplied with restaurants and hotels, among the latter

 the Hoeppner House is well kept by Mrs. Sophia Lighthizer.
-She is

 well versed in all branches of the hotel business, having served an